‘Doc Martin’ Season 9 Trailer Is Shared By Acorn TV

 New episodes of Doc Martin Season 9 will air each Wednesday at 9 p.m. on ITV, and will start streaming the following day on Acorn TV.

 The Inquisitr teased that two cast members will tie the knot this season after dating for a period of time.
 So who are the bride and groom?
-While fans don’t have confirmation, its actors Joe Absolom and Jessica Ransom, who play Al Large and Mowenna Newcross on Doc Martin, were seen standing in front of the wedding arch with “Joe in a stone gray suit and Jessica in a lace bridal gown.”
+While fans don’t have confirmation, actors Joe Absolom and Jessica Ransom, who play Al Large and Mowenna Newcross on Doc Martin, were seen standing in front of the wedding arch with “Joe in a stone gray suit and Jessica in a lace bridal gown.”

-In the last season, American actor, Sigourney Weaver, who appeared in the movies Alien and Ghostbusters appeared on Doc Martin as a woman who was visiting from the United States who stops into the doctor’s surgery.
+In the last season, American actress Sigourney Weaver, who appeared in the movies Alien and Ghostbusters, appeared on Doc Martin as a woman who was visiting from the United States who stops into the doctor’s office.
 Sources believe that Weaver might be making another appearance on Season 9 of the series.